Criminal Homicide Charges

 A capital murder offense can result in a capital felony conviction, which is punishable by life without parole, life imprisonment, or the death sentence.

-Contact Law Office of Michael J. Price today for a consultation about your alleged homicide throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about your alleged homicide throughout Williamson County in Texas.
 Michael J. Price is an aggressive Georgetown criminal defense lawyer who will make every effort to find defenses or mitigating factors that can result in a reduction or dismissal of the charges against you.

-Contact Law Office of Michael J. Price at (512) 354-1880 or fill out an online contact form for a consultation about your alleged homicide throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or fill out an online contact form for a consultation about your alleged homicide throughout Williamson County and Bell County in Texas.